 - 15. In view of the importance of R&D for future growth and in providing solutions for many of the problems confronting our society today, the European Council reiterates the commitment entered into at Barcelona, welcomes the progress made concerning setting specific national targets and calls upon all Member States to promote policies and actions aiming at the established overall 3% objective by 2010, taking into account the different starting points of Member States (see Annex X).
 To provide more and better resources for research and innovation, Member States should refocus their public expenditure on research and innovation as well as promote private sector R&D, in particular by improving their mix of support instruments. - 16.
 The European Council calls for the speedy adoption of the 7th Framework Programme for Research and Development and the new Competitiveness and Innovation Programme.
 It calls for the quick establishment of the European Research Council working on the basis of criteria aiming at raising yet further the excellence of Europe's best research teams.
-Action undertaken under the Research Framework Programme should be better coordinated with other European and national actions to promote public-private partnerships, including intergovernmental initiatives such as Eureka.
+Action undertaken under the Research Framework Programme should be better coordinated with other European and national actions to promote public-private partnerships, including intergovernmental initiatives such as Eureka. - The European Council calls on the EIB to support innovation and to reinforce its action in R&D, through a risk-sharing finance facility to be finalised as soon as possible.

-- 17. A dynamic environment should be fostered by the creation of attractive clusters.
-Member States are invited to create a single, open and competitive European labour market for researchers, notably by overcoming remaining obstacles to geographical and intersectoral mobility, and by improving employment and working conditions for senior researchers as well as by attracting young research talent into research careers.
-The cooperation and technology transfer between public research and industry should be enhanced, both within and across national borders. - 18.
-ICT policies play an important role in boosting innovation and knowledge.
-In this connection, the European Council notes the significance of the Aho report on Creating an Innovative Europe and invites the Commission to assess its recommendations.
-The European Council accordinly calls for a broad-based innovation strategy for Europe that translates invetsments in knowledge into products and services.
-A comprehensive approach to innovation policy can be achieved by supporting markets for innovative goods and services and excellence in research in new technologies.
+- 18. A dynamic environment should be fostered by the creation of attractive clusters.
+Member States are invited to create a single, open and competitive European labour market for researchers, notably by overcoming remaining obstacles to geographical and intersectoral mobility, and by improving employment and working conditions for researchers as well as by attracting young research talent into research careers.
+The cooperation and technology transfer between public research and industry should be enhanced, both within and across national borders, and also creating conditions for placement of researchers in industry. - 19.
+A comprehensive approach to innovation policy can be achieved by supporting markets for innovative goods and services and excellence in research in new technologies, including information and communication technologies (ICT).
 This would imply inter alia identifying best practices in innovation policies that would have the greatest potential for creating real value added and boosting procuctivity.
-Furthermore links should be stengthened between R&D, innovation systems and business environment in order to improve the effectiveness of the innovation process and shorten the time needed for innovations to mature and to be translated into commercial products and services. - 19.
+Furthermore links should be stengthened between R&D, innovation systems and business environment in order to improve the effectiveness of the innovation process and shorten the time needed for innovations to mature and to be translated into commercial products and services.
+The European Council accordingly calls for a broad-based innovation strategy for Europe that translates invetsments in knowledge into products and services.
+In this context, the European Council notes the significance of the Aho report on Creating an Innovative Europe and invites the Commission to assess its recommendations. - 20.
 Education and training are critical factors to develop the EU's long-term potential for competitiveness as well as for social cohesion.
 The search for excellence and innovation at all levels of education and training, in particular through better links between higher education, research and enterprises is crucial.
 Reforms must also be stepped up to ensure high quality education systems which are both efficient and equitable.
 National lifelong learning strategies should provide all citizens with the competences and qualifications they need.
 To support greater mobility and an efficient labour market, progress on a European Qualifications Framework (EQF) should also be achieved.